RobertBaruch/nmigen-exercises/01_input.md

 * Your public (or visible) inputs and outputs are attributes of the class.
 * The class has an `elaborate` function that gets called by nMigen to generate the logic.
 * The class has a class-level `formal` method for verifying your logic.
 * You can run your class to generate the output.
+This requires the `main` function in `util.py`.

 ## Step 2: Create input and output signals